eciggaar/chatbot-lab/README.md

 * extending the bot's functionality to your own discretion.

-* _optionally_: deploy a NodeJS application to Bluemix that exposes your bot via Socket.IO
+* _(optionally)_ deploy a NodeJS application to Bluemix that exposes your bot via Socket.IO

 At the end of the workshop you have a functioning chatbot capable of handling greetings, requests to turn on car appliances and it will respond to weather related questions.